3P2S/arcface/README.md

 ****

 ## Training and Testing
-:lollipop:

-You can modify your own dataset path or other settings of model in [./configs/*.yaml](https://github.com/peteryuX/arcface-tf2/tree/master/configs) for training and testing, which like below.
+You can modify your own dataset path or other settings of model in [./configs/*.yaml](https://github.com/3P2S/arcface/tree/master/configs) for training and testing, which like below.

 ```python
 # general (shared both in training and testing)